i5hi/helpers/vault_101.md

 Part 1 covers basic setup and admin of HashiCorp Vault on Debian 9/10 (and Ubuntu 18/19/20).

-Rather than using vault in dev mode, we will deploy a production grade vault with minimal security considerations.
+We will deploy a production grade vault with minimal security considerations to get started.
 In the next part, we will add hardening configurations and discuss all recommendations from ```https://learn.hashicorp.com/tutorials/vault/production-hardening?in=vault/day-one-consul``` for a production ready deployment.

 ## Introduction